 A lot of times covert bags are your typical JanSport book bags.
 An old guitar case that you’ve replaced the foam in and not used to carry your rifles and pistols around.

 Possibly even a tennis racket case that you’ve repurposed.

 However, these types of cases have their disadvantages.
 We covered those in-depth in our discreet carry case guide.

 Pistol Gun Bag

 One of the most popular types of firearms in modern history is the handgun.
 That makes it no surprise that there are a metric ton of pistol gun bag options.

 Shooting enthusiasts are using anything from single gun bags to the box the gun came into our high-end pistol range bag to carry their gun to the range.

 Every range trip is different and everyone uses the range for different things.

 Sometimes you just want to go relax and shoot as many different guns as you can.
-Where other times you want to go and train life-saving tactics.
+Where other times you want to go and train in life-saving tactics.